Healthy Recipes Blog

 Piping the frosting on a cupcake.

-I don't recommend using a granulated sweetener.
+2. Sweetener: I don't recommend using a granulated sweetener.
 This will result in a grainy texture.
-It's best to use a powdered sweetener in this recipe.
+It's best to use a powdered sweetener.
+I also don't recommend a liquid sweetener like maple syrup or honey, as those will add too much liquid to the frosting.

-Yes.
-It's definitely softer than your typical buttercream or cream cheese frosting.
-But if you follow the steps listed below in the recipe card, it will hold its shape once piped onto cupcakes - and it is delicious.
+3. Texture: This frosting is softer than your typical buttercream or cream cheese frosting.
+But if properly strained and chilled, it will hold its shape once piped onto cupcakes.

 Serving Suggestions

-I love using this yogurt frosting in cakes and cupcakes!
+I love using this frosting to top cakes and cupcakes!
 I sometimes use it to frost these keto chocolate cupcakes instead of using peanut butter frosting.
 It's such a good combination!
 It's also very good with this almond flour cake.

 Recipe Card